 If you recognise these symptoms and have worked as a BT engineer then we may be able to help you take action and make a claim, this includes both CWU and non union members.
 In many cases the claim will include the cost of treatment for tinnitus therapy and the future cost of hearing aids.

 Although BT tone sets are the most common cause of BT employees to suffer hearing loss they are not exclusively causing the problems.
 There are many other pieces of equipment and machinery which are causing, and have caused, problems for BT engineers.
-The Hugh James BT hearing loss solicitors are helping sufferers from all types of equipment.
+The Hugh James BT hearing loss team are helping sufferers from all types of equipment.

 The BT employee hearing health loss claims include compensation for the injury.
 In many cases the claim will include the cost of treatment for tinnitus therapy and the future cost of hearing aids.
-A number of our clients have already benefitted from our help and received compensation.
+A number of our clients have already benefited from our help and received compensation.

-We have successfully helped numerous current and former BT enginners to claim damages as a direct result of the equipment they were provided with by BT.
+We have successfully helped numerous current and former BT engineers to claim damages as a direct result of the equipment they were provided with by BT.
 We have a considerable specialism in this area of law.